We provide Public Service for everyone.

 Who owns and controls mass media?
 Which personal, political and economic interests are affiliated with media ownership?
 Answering these questions is not only important for every citizen to make informed choices in their individual news diets, but also for regulators to safeguard pluralism in our shared information space.

-To that end, country by county, our Media Ownership Monitor (MOM) provides a publicly available, interoperable and searchable database each, including hundreds of detailed profiles of the most influential media owners, the media companies they control and the media outlets they operate.
-In addition, we map and explain the overall media environment, including the historic, demographic, political and legal context.
+To that end, country by county, GMR's Media Ownership Monitor (MOM) provides a publicly available, interoperable and searchable database each, including hundreds of detailed profiles of the most influential media owners, the media companies they control and the media outlets they operate.
+In addition, it maps and explains the overall media environment, including the historic, demographic, political and legal context.

-So far, over twenty MOM country editions have been published.
+So far, around thirty MOM country editions have been published.

-Each one is run individually by one of our local partner organizations.
+Each one is run individually by one of GMR's local partner organizations.

 Visit website